Contact Form

 What is Linear Regression and explained with example.

-Linear regression in a supervised learning algorithm that provides a relationship between target variable and one or more predictors.
+Linear regression is a supervised learning algorithm that provides a relationship between a target variable and one or more predictors.
 It estimates the target values, or the values of the dependent variables based on values of the independent variables of the dataset.

 Linear regression has the equation of the form,